Heyuri/Uploader/README.md

 - Some default CSS fixes
 - If user didn't enter any password for a file, only the administrator can delete the file

-2024/05/19 v3.1 Fixed a bug about not loading if the user had invalid cookies 2024/08/03 v3.2 IP bans can now work without logging setting turned on as well 2024/10/08 v3.3 Fixed a bug where files could be deleted with empty password
+2024/05/19 v3.1 Fixed a bug about not loading if the user had invalid cookies<br>
+2024/08/03 v3.2 IP bans can now work without logging setting turned on as well<br>
+2024/10/08 v3.3 Fixed a bug where files could be deleted with empty password

 ## Installation
 - Clone repo into web directory (or unzip it there)
 - cd into the directory and do this: `chmod +x prepare.sh`, then run it with `./prepare.sh`